SitusInversus/tictactoe/README.md

     -turnDecider: enable player to set token, disable other player

 3. Turn Action:
-    -chooseCell: if any cell is empty, player select cell in matrix to set value if cell empty, call
+    -chooseCell: player clicks on cell, if any cell is empty, player select cell in matrix to set value if cell empty, call
              -setCellValue
         if cell non empty, call